Guide to Banks in PittsburghJuly 13, 2015

 PNC Park is heralded for its classic architecture, natural grass surface, and excellent sight lines.
-An intimate setting with a seating capacity of approximately 39,000, PNC is the league’s second smallest field, and it definitely brings the game to the fan.
-The highest seat is only 88 feet from the field, and there isn’t a bad seat in the park.
+An intimate setting with a seating capacity of approximately 39,000.
+PNC is the league’s second smallest field, and it definitely brings the game to the fan.
+The highest seat is only 88 feet from the field.
 The deepest part of the park is in Left Center at 410 feet.

 While PNC Park is a “field of dreams” for baseball enthusiasts, you don’t have to be a sports fan to enjoy the amenities of this park.
-Everything is state-of-the art, yet doesn’t seem sterile.
-An interactive, one-of-a-kind tour, entitled “The Best Ballpark in America,” gives fans an insight into this remarkable sports venue.
-The tours are available from April through September, Monday-Friday at 10 a.m. and noon when the Pirates play an evening game.
+Everything is state-of-the art.
+An interactive, one-of-a-kind tour gives fans an insight into this sports venue.

-Concessions offer something to appeal to every taste, from legendary Primanti Brother’s sandwiches to wings from Quaker Steak and Lube.
+Concessions offer something to appeal to every taste.
+There are sandwiches from legendary Primanti Brother’s and wings from Quaker Steak and Lube.
 Bucaroos offers a menu that caters to children, and of course, it wouldn’t be a baseball game without peanuts and Cracker Jack.
 PNC’s “All You Can Eat Seats” allow fans to munch their way through the innings.
-For those who like to sit back, have a beer and enjoy the game, PNC Park offers numerous beers from national brands on tap to local craft brews.
+Also offered are numerous beers from national brands on tap to local craft brews.

 PNC Park was designed to meet the needs of its visitors.
 It is one of the most accommodating for disabled visitors, offering everything from drop-off zones to assisted listening devices.

-Rambunctious children can work off a little energy at the Kids Play Land located near the Right Field Gate.
+Near the Right Field Gate is Kids Play Land for the children.
 The play area features a miniature replica PNC Park and a multi-purpose play set.
-Parents anxious about losing a child in the crowd may obtain free ID bracelets that are personalized with the child’s name and seat location.
-On select Sundays, children 14 and under are offered the opportunity to run the bases.
+Free ID bracelets that are personalized with the child’s name and seat location are offered.
+On select Sundays, children 14 and under have the opportunity to run the bases.
 Family restrooms are also situated throughout the park.

 The fun isn’t limited to inside PNC Park.
 Each home game is a fiesta.
 The streets surrounding the park are filled with fans, music and children’s activities.
 The Roberto Clemente Bridge, which connects downtown Pittsburgh to the North Side right outside of PNC Park, is closed to vehicular traffic on game days, allowing pedestrians to walk to the park.